 These crops become inedible and unmarketable if they have been infested by the cabbage looper, resulting in cash losses to farmers.
 Home gardeners are also affected by not being able to enjoy the fruits of their labor.

 B.t. and pyrethrins are natural solutions that can be used to help control the cabbage looper.
 B.t.
 (Bacillus thuringiensis) is a good method of controlling the cabbage looper in your garden or field without environmental concerns or harm to wildlife and beneficial insects.
-Insecticides containing pyrethrins like Safer® Brand End ALL with Neem Oil can be another method of combating the cabbage looper.
+Insecticides containing pyrethrins, such as Safer® Brand End ALL with Neem Oil, can be another method of combating the cabbage looper.

 B.t. kills cabbage loopers, thereby preventing further damage.
 When the worm ingests the B.t., it works as a gut rot poison that makes the worm stop feeding.
 The cabbage looper will stop feeding immediately and die within days of malnutrition.